nicoladerric/nicoladerric.github.io/index.md

 ![Image of fast.ai logo](images/logo.png)

-## This is a title
+## This my first Blog!

-And you can include links, like this [link to fast.ai](https://www.fast.ai).
-Posts will appear after this file.
+For a very useful course on AI and deep learning please check this link [link to fast.ai](https://www.fast.ai).